ebd622/az204/5_services/event_hub/README.md

 To deploy Azure Event Hubs, you must configure an Event Hubs namespace, and then configure the Event Hub itself.

 #### Events
-- an event is a small packet of information that contains a notification;
+- An event is a small packet of information that contains a notification;
-- events can be published individually, or in batches;
+- Events can be published individually, or in batches;
-- a single publication (individual or batch) can't exceed 1 MB.
+- A single publication (individual or batch) can't exceed 1 MB.

 #### Partitioning
 - Each Event Hub is partitioned;